-FASB ASC 820, "Fair Value Measurements and Disclosures" (ASC 820), defines fair value as the price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+FASB ASC 820, "Fair Value Measurements and Disclosures" (ASC 820), defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
-The standard describes a fair value hierarchy based on three levels of inputs that may be used to measure fair value which are the following:
+The standard describes a fair value hierarchy based on three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value which are the following:

 - Level 1-Quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date.
 An active market for the asset or liability is a market in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
 The valuation under this approach does not entail a significant degree of judgment. - Level 2-Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 The valuation technique for the Company's Level 2 assets is based on quoted market prices for similar assets from observable pricing sources at the reporting date. - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 Unobservable inputs shall be used to measure fair value to the extent that observable inputs are not available, thereby allowing for situations in which there is little, if any, market activity for the asset or liability at the measurement date.
-The fair value of the Company's Level 3 derivatives are estimated on the grant date using the Black-Scholes model and they are revalued at the end of each reporting period using the Black-Scholes model.
-The fair value of the Company's Level 3 contingent consideration was estimated on the acquisition date of Endoscopic Technologies, Inc. and was revalued at the end of each subsequent reporting period (see Note 5 - Business Combinations for further information).
+The fair value of the Company's Level 3 derivative instruments (non-employee stock options) are estimated on the grant date using the Black-Scholes model, and they are revalued at the end of each reporting period using the Black-Scholes model.
+The fair value of the Company's Level 3 contingent consideration liabilities was estimated on the respective acquisition dates of Endoscopic Technologies, Inc. (Estech) and nContact Surgical, Inc. (nContact), and is revalued at the end of each subsequent reporting period (see Note 5 Business Combinations for further information).